mursya/bem-news/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 `storeBuildResults` receives the hash and saves content to files.

 To build the hash `getBuildResults()` receives a list of files by calling `getBuildPaths()`.
-The list contains all files that are contained at the used levels of definition and suit for the build technology.
+The list contains all files that are contained at the levels of definition which are used, and that are appropriate for the build technology.
 That is the suffixes which correspond to what is written in the technology `getBuildSuffixesMap()`.
 Then for each suffix (in the case of i18n.js it is en.js, ru.js, etc) `storeBuildResults()` is called and a list of files filtered by a specific suffix is passed to it.